 Carleton’s sustainability programs are both recognized and benchmarked for best practice in third-party rating systems.

-In 2017 Carleton achieved a Silver rating in the Sustainability Tracking, Assessment and Rating System (STARS), an in depth program for higher eduction administered by the Association for the Advancement of Sustainability in Higher Education (AASHE).
+In 2022 Carleton achieved a Gold STARS rating in the Sustainability Tracking, Assessment and Rating System (STARS), an in depth program for higher education administered by the Association for the Advancement of Sustainability in Higher Education (AASHE).

 Carleton university has participated in the UI Green Metric World University Rankings since 2016.
 The rankings, launched in 2010, provide a uniform program to review sustainability commitments, programs and progress at the university setting.
-In 2018 Carleton was ranked 33/719 and 2nd in Canada for our efforts.
+In 2018 Carleton was ranked 39th internationally and 2nd in Canada for our efforts.
+Learn more about UI Green Metric here.